Higher Education Act 2004: Arguments against the proposals

 The most common criticism of the proposals is that increasing tuition fees will increase the level of debt graduates will have when they leave.
 Organisations such as the National Union of Students have argued that students are already under too much financial pressure, and that this will make things worse, not better.
-Many students have had to take up part-time work in order to pay living costs while studying, and this has been shown to have an adverse effect on their results.
+A number of students have had to take up part-time work in order to pay living costs while studying, and this has been shown to have an adverse effect on their results.

-Although the Bill removes the need to pay fees up front - meaning that students may have more spending money while studying - it will still leave them with a greater debt at the start of their careers.
+Although the Bill removes the need to pay fees up front – meaning that students may have more spending money while studying – it will still leave them with a greater debt at the start of their careers.
 While it was predicted that people from poorer backgrounds may be put off from enrolling for a degree because of the measure, the number of young people engaged in higher education has actually risen, most markedly in those coming from poorer backgrounds.

 A second line of criticism is that the introduction of variable fees represents a step towards the privatisation of education, and makes degrees into products quite unnecessarily.
 Although not the intention of the legislation, there is likely to be a perceived trade-off between price and quality when choosing a degree.
 The strict limits imposed on fee levels limit this in practice, but the concept of competition remains.
 This is not, however, so relevant today as the vast majority of universities opt to charge the maximum £3,290 (2010 Entry).